Last updated: April 30, 2021

 - Patients with severe COVID-19 were not included in this study; applicability of findings may only apply to those with mild/moderate COVID-19.

-A Neutralizing Monoclonal Antibody for Hospitalized Patients with COVID-19 (ACTIV-3/TICO Ly-CoV555 Study Group, December 2020).
-Sustained recovery over 90 days was assessed in hospitalized patients with COVID-19 without end-organ failure randomized to receive either LY-CoV555 (7000 mg) or placebo.
+A Neutralizing Monoclonal Antibody for Hospitalized Patients with COVID-19 (ACTIV-3/TICO Bamlanivimab Study Group, December 2020).
+Sustained recovery over 90 days was assessed in hospitalized patients with COVID-19 without end-organ failure randomized to receive either bamlanivimab (7,000 mg) or placebo.
 All patients received supportive care as background therapy, including remdesivir and, when indicated, supplemental oxygen and glucocorticoids.
-On October 26, 2020, the data and safety monitoring board recommended stopping enrollment for futility after 314 patients (163 in the LY-CoV555 group and 151 in the placebo group) had undergone randomization and infusion.
-Across the 7 categories, the odds ratio of being in a more favorable category in the LY-CoV555 group than in the placebo group was 0.85 (95% confidence interval [CI], 0.56 to 1.29; P=0.45).
-The percentage of patients with the primary safety outcome (a composite of death, serious adverse events, or clinical grade 3 or 4 adverse events through day 5) was similar in the LY-CoV555 group and the placebo group (19% and 14%, respectively; odds ratio, 1.56; 95% CI, 0.78 to 3.10; P=0.20).
+In October 2020, the data and safety monitoring board recommended stopping enrollment for futility after 314 patients (163 in the bamlanivimab group and 151 in the placebo group) had undergone randomization and infusion.
+Across the 7 categories, the odds ratio of being in a more favorable category in the bamlanivimab group than in the placebo group was 0.85 (95% CI, 0.56 to 1.29; p=0.45).
+The percentage of patients with the primary safety outcome (a composite of death, serious adverse events or clinical grade 3 or 4 adverse events through day 5) was similar in the bamlanivimab group and the placebo group (19% and 14%, respectively; OR, 1.56; 95% CI, 0.78 to 3.10; p=0.20).